 Also, with workplaces continuing to evolve after all the change and disruption of the past few years, it’s especially important to remind your team members that their continued dedication, flexibility and adaptability are highly valued.
+According to a recent Robert Half survey, which asked workers across generations to cite the biggest contributors to job satisfaction aside from perks and salary, 40% said receiving recognition for their accomplishments.
+Also, 26% said the main factor behind their decreased motivation is inadequate day-to-day recognition.

 Following are four simple but effective tips to help ensure you’re making employee recognition an ongoing priority all year long, and helping your team members feel more confident that they’re truly appreciated: